 Japanese people have straight hair, usually black or brown.
 No different to every other race outside of the WEST in general.

-So if the anime character’s backgrounds or historical references holds no clout (when it comes to European features), than it’s nothing more than proof of the obsession Asians have with European features.
+So if the anime character’s backgrounds, or historical references hold no clout (when it comes to European features), then it’s nothing more than proof of the obsession Asians have European features.

 With characters like Saber from Fate Stay Night, it makes sense because it’s based on logic.